wesleycheungg/shuttr/README.md

 ### Creating an Albums
 Users can create an album by clicking the `Profile` button on the top right.
 Then click the `Albums` button on the profile nav bar which will take the user to a page with all the user's albums.
 Then click the `Create New Album` for the create new album form.

-## Comments

-### Comments
-Comments belong to a `user` and a `photo`.
-Each photo will have a comments section below the image on it's Photo Show Page when the photo is clicked on.
-Comments can only be deleted by the `user` who created it.
-Other users will not be able to see the `delete icon` next to comments that are not thiers.

-<img src="app/assets/images/comment.gif">

 ## Tags

 ### Tags
 Tags belong to a `photo_id` and a `tag_id`.
 Tags are connected to Photos via a join association between `tags` and `photos` in a `joins_table` called `photo_Tags`.

+### Challenge
-**Challenge:** If a user creates a new tag for a photo that has already been used on a different phhoto, I didn't want the application to create a completely new row entry on the backend for a tag that has already been used.
+**If a user creates a new tag for a photo that has already been used on a different phhoto, I didn't want the application to create a completely new row entry on the backend for a tag that has already been used.
 So on the backend, when a user creates a tag for a photo, first check to see if the tag name already exists.
 If it returns nil, that means it does not exist so I create that new tag.
 Then it proceeds to create an association using the `joins_table` to associate that tag name with the photo.
 And since `tags` has the `has_many` association with `photos` we don't need to create a new row entry for every tag made.
-Instead we create a `PhotoTag` that uses the id's of `photos` and `tags` to associate with each other.
+Instead we create a `PhotoTag` that uses the id's of `photos` and `tags` to associate with each other.**

+## Comments

+### Comments
+Comments belong to a `user` and a `photo`.
+Each photo will have a comments section below the image on it's Photo Show Page when the photo is clicked on.
+Comments can only be deleted by the `user` who created it.
+Other users will not be able to see the `delete icon` next to comments that are not thiers.

+<img src="app/assets/images/comment.gif">